-The cube is your responsibility, so you must remove it from site and store it somewhere.
-Make sure it is empty the lid on the top is loose the tap/faucet is open to allow air in and out attach a piece of fabric to the hole so rats won't get in it If you take the lid off completely, rats may fall in and die.
+The cube is your responsibility, so you must remove it from the site and store it somewhere.
+Make sure

+- it is empty - the lid on the top is loose - the tap/faucet is open to allow air in and out - attach a piece of fabric to the hole so rats won't get in it

+If you take the lid off completely, rats may fall in and die, causing wildlife death and a dead-rat-in-water cube problem for you next year.